 Anteater Facts – The Species

-2 – There are four species of anteater, although most people know of only one – the Giant Anteater, Myrmecophaga Triactyla, also known as the ‘antbear’.
+2 – One of the unknown anteater facts is that there are four species of anteaters, although most people know of only one – the Giant Anteater, Myrmecophaga Triactyla, also known as the ‘antbear’.
 At around six to seven feet long including its tail (1.8-2.1 m) and up to 100 lbs in weight, this is easily the largest of the group (hence the name).

 3 – The other three are the medium-sized Southern Tamadua (Collared Anteater), Tamandua tetradactyla, about four feet long (1.2 m); and the two smallest ones, both just over a foot long (35 cm), the Silky Anteater, Cyclopes Didactylus, and the Northern Tamandua, Tamandua Mexicana.

 4 – The three smaller species are considered to be in no danger at the moment, but the Giant Anteater is classified as ‘vulnerable’ as there are believed to be only around 5,000 left in the wild, and with poaching and the destruction of their habitat this is likely to keep decreasing.